InsideAmber/React-Interview-Preparation/notes/important-discussion.md

 - Its parent re-renders and it’s not memoized (like with `React.memo`)

-So, if you're clicking a button that updates count using useState, that will trigger a re-render of your component.
+So, if you're clicking a button that updates count using `useState`, that will trigger a re-render of your component.

 ✅ **What happens during a Re-render?**

 Every function inside the component body is re-executed during a re-render.
 That means:

-- JSX is recalculated.
+- `JSX` is recalculated.

 - All variables and functions declared inside the component are recreated.